Sign In Register

 Is Bethlehem a Good Place to Live?

-Based on current data, Bethlehem receives an overall livability score of 1.8 out of 5.0, earning a grade of D. Key strengths include low unemployment, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, high obesity rates.
+Based on current data, Bethlehem receives an overall livability score of 1.4 out of 5.0, earning a grade of F. Key strengths include low unemployment, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Bethlehem faces significant challenges across several quality-of-life categories.

 Economy & Jobs